usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 The goal of identity resolution is to uniquely distinguish an individual among a given population or context.
 Effective identity resolution uses the smallest set of attributes necessary to resolve to a unique individual.
 It provides the CSP an important starting point in the overall identity proofing process, to include the initial detection of potential fraud, but in no way represents a complete and successful identity proofing transaction.

 1. Exact matches of information used in the proofing process could be difficult to achieve.
-The CSP MAY employ appropriate matching algorithms to account for differences in personal information and other relevant proofing data across multiple forms of identity evidence, authoritative records, and third party records.
+The CSP MAY employ appropriate matching algorithms to account for differences in personal information and other relevant proofing data across multiple forms of identity evidence, issuing sources, and authoritative sources.
 Matching algorithms and rules used SHOULD be available publicly or, at minimum, to the relevant community of interest.
 For example, they may be included as part of the written policy or practice statement referenced above.
 2. KBV (sometimes referred to as KBA) has historically been used to verify a claimed identity by testing the knowledge of the applicant against information obtained from public databases.
 The CSP MAY use KBV to resolve to a unique, claimed identity.

 ### <a name="validate"></a>5.2.
 Identity Evidence Collection and Validation